ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 The note presupposed that the number of **Nobel laureates per capita** is concordant with the average cognitive performance of a country.
 However a short exploratory analysis of the population of nobel price laureates shows that laureates have around sixty years old or more and that only 6% of laureates are female.
 Not very representative...

 Aren't there better indicators of the cognitive performance of a country?
 Well, there surely is.
 We could take the PISA worldwide ranking as an indicator.
 The Programme for International Student Assessment is the OECD's programme which measures 15-year-olds' ability to use their reading, mathematics and science knowledge and skills to meat real-life challenges.

+> Geir Lundestad, Secretary of the Norwegian Nobel Committee in 2006, said, "The greatest omission in our 106-year history is undoubtedly that Mahatma Gandhi never received the Nobel Peace prize.
+Gandhi could do without the Nobel Peace prize, [but] whether Nobel committee can do without Gandhi is the question"

 ## Two indicators (cocoa, cognition) of a confounding variable (country's wealth)?